Niveditha-7399/ppxf_chi2_analysis/README.md

-This code is created by Niveditha Parthasarathy and it is useful for preparing the model file to analyze with Analyzer of integrated Spectra for Age, henceforth abbreviated in thsi project as ASAD.
+This code is created by Niveditha Parthasarathy and it is useful for preparing the model file to analyze with Analyzer of integrated Spectra for Age, henceforth abbreviated in this project as ASAD.

 This script takes in a folder full of models in txt file format and creates a single file out of it with the